 The middle-order batsmen was sacrificed after form deserted him, with selectors opting instead for uncapped pair Travis Head and Marnus Labuschagne.

-“It’s obviously tough, getting dropped at any stage hurts,” he told cricket.com.au Tuesday.
+“It’s obviously tough, getting dropped at any stage hurts,” he told cricket.com.au on Tuesday.

 “I was backing myself to score runs in the subcontinent.
 I had a tough tour (this month) with Australia A in India, but I know I can do it and I’ve done it before both in India and Bangladesh.”